jacksonllee/pylangacq/docs/source/frequencies.rst

 ===========================

-Because word frequencies and combinatorics are useful for many purposes, the following :class:`~pylangacq.chat.Reader` methods are defined:
+Because word frequencies and combinatorics are useful for many purposes, the following :class:`~pylangacq.Reader` methods are defined:

-.. currentmodule:: pylangacq.chat.Reader
+.. currentmodule:: pylangacq.Reader

 .. autosummary::